-Windermere School offers students an education which combines academic achievement with a host of extra-curricular activities, all underpinned by a spirit of adventure.
+Windermere School offers pupils an education that combines academic achievement with a host of extra-curricular activities, all underpinned by a spirit of adventure.

-Our traditions and ethos create a supportive community within the school, where strong relationships exist between staff and students.
-Each student is known as an individual and this allows us to offer exceptional pastoral care.
+Our traditions and ethos create a supportive community within the school, where strong relationships exist between staff and pupils.
+Each pupil is known as an individual and this allows us to offer exceptional pastoral care.

 The World’s Most Inspiring Classroom